khokanuzzaman/react-native-zero-permission-picker/scripts/take-screenshots.md

 # Screenshot Capture Guide

-This guide helps you capture screenshots for the `react-native-zero-permission-picker` documentation.
+This guide helps you capture screenshots for the `react-native-files-picker` documentation.

 ## Prerequisites